 4. What does he believe in and how can you live like him?

-This month we will be celebrating Nation Catholic School's Week.
-St. Elizabeth Ann Seton.
-She was instrumental in forming Catholic education in our country.
+We will be celebrating Nation Catholic School's Week.
+St. Elizabeth Ann Seton was instrumental in forming Catholic education in our country.
 Watch and learn a little about her life.

 1. When do we celebrate her feast day?